Large Language Models

 This is a quick refresher of the terms and symbols used in probability theory.
 You should at least glance through this material before attempting to read a technical description of stochastic models such as those used by Stable Diffusion.

-Additional terms are defined in LLM Glossary.
+Additional terms are defined in Large Language Model Notes.
 The terms in the glossary refer to terms defined in this article, so read this one first.

 Definitions